Green rainwater harvesting

 Then the semi-skilled men moved in, laying a reinforced concrete foundation and bricking up the double wall.
 Plastering was the only tricky part; a sealing compound should be included in the mix.

-Next was the roof and connecting the pump into the reticulation to our green home and the garden; and an electrical supply.
+Next was the roof.
+Connecting the pump into the reticulation to our green home and the garden was not difficult; and an electrical supply.
 Solar power means we have completely free pristine-water the whole year round.
 That is climate resilience.

 Building underground reservoirs creates work opportunities.

-It really was a small project that took only two-weeks to complete for a relatively small sum; considering the freedom from drought and the foibles of an incompetent local authority that it has brought.
+It really was not a big project taking only two-weeks to complete for a relatively small sum; considering the freedom from drought and the foibles of an incompetent local authority that it has brought.

 A brick reservoir for storing harvested rainwater.